-In September 2017, we entered into the Sales Agreement pursuant to which we may sell shares of our common stock from time to time with aggregate gross proceeds of up to \$125,000,000, through an at-the-market equity offering program under the Sales Agreement.
-During the year ended December 31, 2018, the Company received no proceeds from the sale of shares of common stock pursuant to the Sales Agreement.
+In March 2020, we entered into a Sales Agreement Jefferies LLC to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jeffries acts as our sales agent.
+Jeffries is entitled to compensation for its services equal to up to 3.0% of the gross proceeds of any shares of common stock sold through Jeffries under the Sales Agreement.
+During the year ended December 31, 2020, we received net proceeds of approximately \$1.2 million from the sale of 310,734 shares of our common stock pursuant to the Sales Agreement.
+As of December 31, 2020, \$48.7 million remained for sale under the Sales Agreement.

-We believe our current cash, cash equivalents and marketable securities will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months from the issuance of our consolidated financial statements as of and for the year ended December 31, 2018.
+We believe our current cash, cash equivalents and marketable securities, including the net proceeds from our February 2021 follow-on offering, will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months from the issuance of our consolidated financial statements as of and for year ended December 31, 2020.
 The amounts and timing of our actual expenditures depend on numerous factors, including:

-- the initiation, progress, timing, costs and results of clinical trials for CPI-444, CPI-006 and CPI-818; - the timing, progress, costs and results of preclinical and clinical development activities for our other product candidates; - the number and scope of preclinical and clinical programs we decide to pursue; - · the costs involved in prosecuting, maintaining and enforcing patent and other intellectual property rights; - · the cost and timing of regulatory approvals; - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - other factors described in the section of this report entitled "Risk Factors."
+- the progress, timing, costs and results of clinical trials for CPI-006, CPI-818 and ciforadenant; - the extent to which the COVID-19 pandemic may impact our business, including our clinical trials and financial condition; - the timing, progress, costs and results of preclinical and clinical development activities for our other product candidates; - the number and scope of preclinical and clinical programs we decide to pursue; - the costs involved in prosecuting, maintaining and enforcing patent and other intellectual property rights; - the cost and timing of regulatory approvals; - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - other factors described in the section of this report entitled "Risk Factors."